Georgetown Acceptance Rate: Class of 2030 Admissions Statistics

 Georgetown Acceptance Rate

-Georgetown University admitted 12% of applicants for the Class of 2029, receiving approximately 26,800 total applications and admitting around 3,200 students.
+Georgetown University admitted approximately 13% of applicants for the Class of 2030, receiving around 26,900 total applications and admitting roughly 3,497 students.

 In December 2025, Georgetown released Early Action (EA) decisions for the Class of 2030 but did not publish any accompanying admissions data.
 This is common among highly selective universities that prefer to de-emphasize selectivity in the application process.
-EA figures are expected later in 2026, while Regular Decision (RD) notifications go out in April.
+EA and Regular Decision (RD) figures are expected later in 2026.

 In this blog, we’ll break down Georgetown’s overall, EA, RD, waitlist, and transfer acceptance rates, along with how each has changed over the years.